majacQ/sdk/pkg/dev_compiler/doc/STATIC_SAFETY.md

 }
 ```

 This option is experimental and may be changed or removed in the future.
-Feedback is appreciated!
-Contact us at our [mailing list](https://groups.google.com/a/dartlang.org/forum/#!forum/dev-compiler).
 Try it out in your project by editing .analysis_options:

 ```yaml